The application for the Psy.D. in Clinical Psychology program consists of the following:

-The program requires previous academic work with a concentration in psychology, including courses in statistics, research methods, developmental psychology, physiological psychology, cognitive psychology, abnormal psychology, and personality psychology—all completed with a grade of “B” or better at the undergraduate level.
+Previous academic work should include a concentration in psychology, including courses in statistics, research methods, developmental psychology, and abnormal psychology.
+The coursework requirement will be waived with a score of 600 or higher on the Graduate Record Examination Psychology Test.

 Preference is given to applicants with an undergraduate GPA of 3.25 or higher.
 Completed applications will be reviewed on a case-by-case basis if the academic credentials of the applicant do not meet the minimum requirement.

 The transcripts should include any degree received.
 A bachelor’s degree from an accredited institution of higher education in the United States is required.
 Applicants enrolled in an institution of higher education outside the United States whose standards of training are substantially equivalent to the standards of training of those institutions in the United States will also be considered.

 3. Three letters of recommendation from current or past professors, evaluating the applicant’s academic performance, clinical or field experience, and research experience.

 4. Official scores from the Graduate Record Examination general test section, taken in the past five years.
 Preference is given to applicants whose scores exceed the following: GRE Verbal score of 156 (or 550 according to the old GRE score system); GRE Quantitative score of 146 (or 550 according to the old GRE score system); GRE Analytic score of 4.5.

 5. A current curriculum vitae summarizing the applicant’s credentials.

 6. A personal statement describing life experiences that have helped shape the applicant’s personality, professional goals, and academic objectives.
 The statement should be double-spaced, typed, and two to three pages in length.